 Hilda’s weathered face creased in a smile.
 “To send a message.
 The Zuraldarr can’t be conquered, only bargained with.”

-The mountain pass bustled with activity.
-A long line of wagons wound its way through the rocky terrain, heavily laden with goods.
-Zuraldarr traders, their muscles rippling beneath weather-worn clothes, guided sturdy mountain ponies with sure hands.
+The mountain pass was loud with wheels and hooves.
+A long line of wagons wound through the rocky terrain, heavy with goods.
+Zuraldarr traders guided stocky mountain ponies along switchbacks that would have killed a lowland horse.

 A dwarven merchant, his beard braided with gold threads, approached her.
 “Marta!
 Good to see you.
 How’s the crop this year?”